Lasith1234/Closure_Automated-Blinds-System/README.md

-## Sensors used and its Configuration
+## Sensors used and their Configurations

+**NodeMCU ESP8266** would be used as the micro-controller for the device and the sensors would be connected accordingly.
-BH1750 is used as the main Light Sensor Used for detection of Illuminance in an indoor environment.
+**BH1750** is used as the main Light Sensor Used for detection of Illuminance in an indoor environment.
 I2C is used as the communication method.

 ![image](https://user-images.githubusercontent.com/77055565/191073987-1c251a4e-0f96-4dc8-9f5d-dcd9676680b2.png)